blu2442/wine-proton_hybrid/README.md

 # wine-proton — hybrid installer  `v1.0.0`

 A hybrid Wine/Proton installer that merges any Wine build directly over a Proton base.
 Most Wine builds work at the moment, like certain versions of upstream Wine from WineHQ(https://www.winehq.org), certain ones you can grab from Kron4ek's Wine build releases page(https://github.com/Kron4ek/Wine-Builds/releases), and one's you can build yourself from places like WineHQ's source page(https://dl.winehq.org/wine/source/), Wine-TKG's source page(https://github.com/Kron4ek/wine-tkg) with their build scripts to use, and Valve Software's source page(https://github.com/ValveSoftware/wine) to name a few good sources.
 Any Proton tool works, like the builds you can download from Valve Software off of Steam(usually found in somewhere like ~/.steam/steam/steamapps/common or something similar), Kron4ek's Proton builds(https://github.com/Kron4ek/proton-archive/releases), GE-Proton builds(https://github.com/GloriousEggroll/proton-ge-custom/releases), and the ones you can build yourself from developers like Glorious Eggroll and TKG.
-Run the installer, use any version of Wine and Proton you'd like, and let it build with whatever combination you choose, producing a single ready-to-use compatibility tool :3
+Run the installer, use any version of Wine and Proton you'd like, and let it build with whatever combination you choose, producing a single ready-to-use compatibility tool! :3

-The result can be registered as a **Steam compatibility tool**, used **standalone** via `./proton run game.exe`, or pointed at by Lutris, Heroic, or Bottles.
+The result can be registered as a **Steam compatibility tool** to be used in Steam, used **standalone** outside of Steam via the custom wrapper `./proton run program.exe`, or pointed to launchers like Lutris, Heroic, or Bottles.

 ---

 ## Why does this exist?

 Proton gives you DXVK, VKD3D-Proton, Steam integration, and protonfixes.
-Custom Wine builds (Wine-GE, TKG, Staging, etc.) give you bleeding-edge patches, specific game fixes, or experimental features not yet in Proton.
+Certain Wine builds give you bleeding-edge patches, specific game fixes, or experimental features not yet in Proton.
 This installer merges the two — Wine's binaries and libraries overlay Proton's, while Proton's DXVK, Steam DLLs, and Python launcher are preserved.

 ---